 Marlton Employment Discrimination Lawyers at McOmber McOmber & Luber, P.C.
 Protect Employees from Discrimination and Wage Theft in the Workplace

 If you have experienced any discrimination or wage theft at your employment, a Marlton employment discrimination lawyer at McOmber McOmber & Luber, P.C. is ready to help you.
 We are experienced in all facets of New Jersey employment law and will tirelessly work for you.
-To schedule a free, confidential consultation, call our Marlton office at 856-985-9800, our Red Bank office 732-842-6500, or contact us online.
+Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, our Newark office at 973-878-9040, or contact us at 888-396-0736 or online for a free consultation.
+We represent clients throughout New Jersey.